iucncsg.org

 The IUCN-SSC Crocodile Specialist Group (CSG) was created during a period of heightened conflict over crocodilians worldwide (end of the 1960s).
 The eventual success of its conservation interventions resulted in recovering crocodilian populations.
 A resulting increase in attacks contributed to the development of conflicts over how to mitigate such situations in several key territories.
 Since the establishment of the CSG in 1971, numerous approaches to mitigating impacts and conflict situations have been developed worldwide, as outlined above.

 In 2002, in recognition of the ongoing importance of dealing with HCC in the management of crocodilians, the CSG established a Human-Crocodile Conflict Working Group, which was headed by Richard Fergusson and Allan Woodward at different times during its period of activity (2002-2014).
-In 2013, the online database CrocBITE was set up by Adam and Erin Britton, with Brandon Sideleau, and is now referenced by many researchers.
+In 2013, an online database (CrocBITE) was set up by Big Gecko, with Brandon Sideleau, but it is now (2024) longer active (2024).

 HCC continues to be a concern for the CSG, being addressed at regional workshops and subsequent CSG Working Meetings in South Africa (2016) and Argentina (2018).
 Since 2016, Simon Pooley has published his "Croc Digest: A Bibliography of Human-Crocodile Conflicts Research and Reports” to coincide with CSG Working Group meetings.
 Since the Argentina meeting (2018), ideas and information are shared through an informal Facebook group, and a standardised format for attack data collection has been developed.
 Work on general guidelines for responding to HCC is ongoing.